 2 It can be time consuming to determine the VDT based on remaining surface deflection of 0,3 mm (see NOTE 1) after a sufficiently long time.
 Therefore, tests which cause mechanical damage corresponding to a deflection of at least 1 mm, immediately after impact, are sometimes used to determine the VDT.

+non-hazardous LBB failure mode

 For the purpose of this Standard, the following term and definition from ECSS-Q-ST-40 apply:

 catastrophic hazard

-critical hazard
+alternative applicable documents specified by the customer, like those applicable to the ISS or Exploration systems or payloads, can make applicable a slightly different definition.

+For the purpose of this Standard, the following terms and definitions from ECSS-Q-ST-70-15 apply:

+special fracture control NDI

+standard fracture control NDI

 Terms specific to the present standard

 aggressive environment